 How did Her Way of Love begin?
-Once upon a time, there were two best friends (since infancy) who always knew they were meant to do something together in the world together.
+Once upon a time, there were two best friends (since infancy) who always knew they were meant to do something big in the world together.
 Their names are The Rev. Kay M Houck and Danielle Hendrickson.
 In March 2017, Danielle felt a call in her heart to approach Kay about the possibility of starting something together for Episcopalian women.
 With the inspiration of "The Way of Love" and time of discernment, in October 2018 Her Way of Love was founded.

 Our mission is to provide a community of support for women seeking to cultivate an intentional life of prayer and action by committing themselves to The Way of Love.

 The Rev. Kay M. Houck